 The findings obtained and our recommendations were prepared in accordance with customary principles and practices in the field of environmental science and engineering.
 This statement is in lieu of other statements either expressed or implied.
 This report does not warrant against future operations or conditions, nor does it warrant against operations or conditions present of a type or at a location not investigated.
 Additionally, the passage of time may result in a change in the environmental characteristics at this school.
-This report does not warrant against future operations or conditions that could affect the recommendations made.
+This report does not warrant against future operations or conditions made.